santoshkanumuri/LeetQoutes-Extension/README.md

 # LeetQuotes - LeetCode Problem Solver's Companion

 ## Overview
 **LeetQuotes** is a browser extension that makes solving LeetCode problems more engaging and enjoyable.
-When you're viewing a LeetCode problem, the extension generates motivational quotes and provides step-by-step solution hints, all presented in an inspirational format.
+When you're viewing a LeetCode problem, the extension generates hints for solving the problem as quotes and provides step-by-step solution hints.

 ## Features